 Investing in the development of employees is the most important and rewarding thing a manager can do.
-Yet for some reason, it’s often the last thing on a manager’s “to do” list.
+For some reason, though, it’s often the last thing on a manager’s “to do” list.

-If you're unsure what steps to take to be a mentoring and motivating manager, these ten steps will help you.
+If you're unsure how to become a mentoring and motivating manager, these ten steps will help you.

-Before you can credibly and effectively develop others, you should develop yourself first.
-Otherwise, you may come across as hypocritical, instead of mentoring.
-Shaping good behavior starts with role modeling and will also help sharpen your development skills.
+Before you can credibly and effectively develop others, you should develop yourself.
+Otherwise, you may come across as a hypocrite, rather than a genuine mentor.
+Shaping good behavior starts with role modeling, and learning good self-development will also help sharpen your skills in developing others.

 Few people respond well to simply being told what they need to do.
 Instead of dictating the process, involve your employees by asking good questions.
-Coaching questions force an employee to think and figure things out for themselves.
-Questions can also be revisited after an assignment is completed as a way to reflect back on lessons learned and a way to cement the new knowledge or skill.
+Coaching questions force employees to figure things out for themselves.
+Those queries can also be revisited after an assignment is completed as a way to reflect on lessons learned and cement the new knowledge or skill.

-A lot of managers will spend time on work that comfortable, but do not need to be doing.
-Letting go of the responsibilities you enjoy will help you develop your employee's skills and frees up your time so it's a win-win.
-But, don’t expect your employee to do things exactly the same way you would do them.
-Your employee may fall at first and need additional instructions, but that’s how people learn.
+A lot of managers will spend time on work that, while comfortable, they shouldn't be doing.
+Letting go of the responsibilities you enjoy will help you develop your employees' skills and free up your time, so it's a win-win.
+But don’t expect your reports to do things the same way you would do them.
+They may fall at first and need additional instructions, but that’s how people learn.
 They may eventually do the job better than you.

 Other than a job change, stretch assignments are hands down the best way to learn and develop.
 As a manager, you’re in a position to look for opportunities for your employees that are aligned with their development needs and career aspirations.
 Don't think about picking the most qualified person for the assignment.
 Instead, think about picking the right developmental assignment for the person.

-Managers are often in the enviable position of being able to make introductions, open doors, and connect employees to role models, subject matter experts, and mentors.
+Managers are often in the position to make introductions, open doors, and connect employees to role models, subject-matter experts, and mentors.
 Expanding an employee's development network will reinforce their personal ownership in the process and remind them that you're not the one that's ultimately responsible for their professional growth.
-Besides, most likely someone helped open doors for you so pay it forward whenever you can.
+Besides, most likely someone helped open doors for you, so pay it forward whenever you can.

 We all have behavioral blind spots.
-A manager is often the person who can tactfully help an employee see a weakness that’s getting in the way of his or her effectiveness or advancement.
-Use A Proactive Approach to Tough Feedback as a useful guide to help with this sticky issue.
+A manager is often the person who can tactfully help an employee see a weakness that’s getting in the way of their effectiveness or advancement.
+Be prepared to give feedback not only at performance reviews, but throughout the year.

-While “politics” is often viewed as a dirty word, it’s the way things get done in organizations and your staff needs to know this and learn to navigate the office culture.
-Job shadowing and role playing are two ways to educate employees about the ins and outs of being politically savvy.
+Although “politics” is often viewed as a dirty word, it’s the way things get done in organizations.
+Your staff needs to know this and learn to navigate the office culture.
+Job shadowing and role-playing are two ways to educate employees about the ins and outs of being politically savvy.

 Lastly, whenever possible, enrich your employee’s developmental goals with training, conferences, coaches, and other tangible resources.
 A good training program, while not a substitute for what you can accomplish as a manager, will enhance your efforts and show your staff members that you're legitimately invested in their growth.